Dpm-a/Corpora-DNTs-Augmenting/README.md

 The source and target texts are **tokenized** and **tagged**.
 For each token, there is a tag with **BIO markup**.
 Tags are separated from tokens with whitespaces.
 Finally, Sentences are separated with empty lines.

 ### GPU usage for pavlov
-**!NOTE**: Run the script on machine with a decent GPU (Nvidia Quadro T4 or better is best), the NER tagger is based on BERT Transformer and a gpu is a good boost for inference.
+**!NOTE**: Run the script on machine with a decent GPU (Nvidia Quadro T4 or better is best), the NER tagger is based on BERT Transformer and a gpu is a good boost for inference, considering corpora of millions of rows.
 More on BERT architecture:
   * [Jacob Devlin](https://arxiv.org/search/cs?searchtype=author&query=Devlin%2C+J), [Ming-Wei Chang](https://dblp.uni-trier.de/pid/69/4618.html), [Kenton Lee](https://dblp.uni-trier.de/pid/121/7560.html) and [Kristina Toutanova](https://dblp.uni-trier.de/pid/25/1520.html?q=Kristina%20Toutanova).
 (2019).
 [BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding](https://arxiv.org/abs/1810.04805)